Course Title: Pattern Technology 2

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-You should have satisfactorily completed the prerequisite courses GRAP2485 Pattern Technology 1 before you commence this course.
+You must have satisfactorily completed or met the academic requirements for the prerequisite course GRAP2485 Pattern Technology 1 before you commence this course.

 It is a condition of enrolment at RMIT that you accept responsibility for ensuring that you have completed the prerequisite before enrolling in a course.
 For your information the RMIT Course Requisites policy can be found at:

 In this course you will further develop your garment pattern making skills, including using your own library of pattern making blocks.
 You will produce specification sheets, which include detailed technical drawings.to communicate your design ideas and provide you with the required information to produce a finished pattern, following common fashion industry practices.
 The patterns developed will be a for a wide range of styles, fabric and fit requirements.

 In this course you will develop the following program learning outcomes:

 2. Recognise and apply relevant technologies in the fashion design and production sector of the industry